smartenv-crs4/Keycloak-adapter-api/README.md

   res.send('Public route: no authentication required');
 });

-// Protected routes (any authenticated user) keycloackAdapter.underKeycloakProtection(function(){
+/* Protected routes (any authenticated user)
+@deprecated Use the `configure` function with `await keycloakAdapter.configure(...)`, then define your resources as you normally would in Express:

+    await keycloakAdapter.configure(...);
+    app.get('/my-route', handler);

+Alternatively, if you prefer to define your resources inside a container after configuration, you can use the `then` syntax:

+    keycloakAdapter.configure(...).then(() => {
+        // Define your routes here
+        app.get('/my-route', handler);
+    });

+*/
+keycloackAdapter.underKeycloakProtection(function(){
+    // This function is deprecated and will be removed in future versions.
+    // It is retained only for backward compatibility with older versions });

 // Example of login with keycloackAdapter.login function
-    // After login redirect to "/home"
-    app.get('/signIn', (req, res) => {
+// After login redirect to "/home" app.get('/signIn', (req, res) => {
     console.log("Your Custom Code");
     keycloackAdapter.login(req,res,"/home")

 });

 // Example of login with keycloackAdapter.loginMiddleware middleware
-    // After login redirect to "/home"
-    app.get('/loginMiddleware', keycloackAdapter.loginMiddleware("/home") ,(req, res) => {
+// After login redirect to "/home" app.get('/loginMiddleware', keycloackAdapter.loginMiddleware("/home") ,(req, res) => {
     // Response handled by middleware, this section will never be reached.
 });

 // Example of logout with keycloackAdapter.logout function
 // After login redirect to "http://localhost:3001/home"
 app.get('/logout', (req, res) => {
     console.log("Your Custom Code");
     keycloackAdapter.logout(req,res,"http://localhost:3001/home");
 });

 // Example of logout with keycloackAdapter.logoutMiddleware middleware
 // After login redirect to "http://localhost:3001/home"
 app.get('/logoutMiddle', keycloackAdapter.logoutMiddleware("http://redirctUrl"), (req, res) => {
     // Response handled by middleware, this section will never be reached.
 });

 // Example of protection with keycloackAdapter.protectMiddleware middleware
 // Access is allowed only for authenticated users app.get('/private', keycloackAdapter.protectMiddleware(), (req, res) => {
     console.log("Your Custom Code");
     console.log( req.session);
     res.redirect('/auth');
 });

 // Example of protection with keycloackAdapter.protectMiddleware middleware
 // whith a static client role validation string
 // Access is allowed only for authenticated admin users app.get('/privateStaticClientRole', keycloackAdapter.protectMiddleware("admin"), (req, res) => {
     // "Your Custom Code"
     res.send("Is its admin.");
 });

 // Example of protection with keycloackAdapter.protectMiddleware middleware
 // whith a static realm role validation string
 // Access is allowed only for authenticated realm admin users app.get('/privateStaticRealmRole', keycloackAdapter.protectMiddleware("realm:admin"), (req, res) => {
     // "Your Custom Code"
     res.send("Is its admin realm:admin.");
 });

 // Example of protection with keycloackAdapter.protectMiddleware middleware
 // whith a static other client role validation string
 // Access is allowed only for authenticated otherClient admin users app.get('/privateStaticRealmRole', keycloackAdapter.protectMiddleware("otherClient:admin"), (req, res) => {
     // "Your Custom Code"
     res.send("Is its admin otherClient:admin.");
 });

 // Example of protection with keycloackAdapter.protectMiddleware middleware
 // whith a control function tmpFunction
 // Access is allowed only for authenticated admin users let tmpFunction=function (token, req) {
     return token.hasRole('admin');
 }
 app.get('/isAdmin', keycloackAdapter.protectMiddleware(tmpFunction), (req, res) => {
     // "Your Custom Code"
     res.send("Is its admin tmpFunction.");
 });

 // Example of protection with keycloackAdapter.customProtectMiddleware middleware
 // whith a control function tmpFunctionString
 // Access is allowed only for authenticated users with role defined by tmpFunctionString let tmpFunctionString=function (req,res) {
     let id=req.params.id
     // Control String by url param Id return (`${id}`);
 }
 app.get('/:id/isAdmin', keycloackAdapter.customProtectMiddleware(tmpFunctionString), (req, res) => {
     // "Your Custom Code"
     res.send("Is its admin tmpFunctionString.");
 });

 // Example of protection with keycloackAdapter.encodeTokenRole middleware
 // Encode the token and add it to req.encodedTokenRole
 // Use req.encodedTokenRole.hasRole("role") to check whether the token has that role or not app.get('/encodeToken', keycloackAdapter.encodeTokenRole(), (req, res) => {
     if(req.encodedTokenRole.hasRole('realm:admin'))
         res.send("Is its a realm admin");
     else
         res.send("Is its'n a realm admin");

 });

 // This section provides examples of how to protect resources based on permissions
 // rather than roles.

 // Example of protection with keycloackAdapter.enforcerMiddleware middleware
 // whith a static control string
 // Access is allowed only for users with 'ui-admin-resource' permission defined
 // in keycloak
 app.get('/adminResource', keycloackAdapter.enforcerMiddleware('ui-admin-resource'), (req, res) => {
     // If this section is reached, the user has the required privileges;
     // otherwise, the middleware responds with a 403 Access Denied. res.send('You are an authorized ui-admin-resource User');
 });

 // Example of protection with keycloackAdapter.enforcerMiddleware middleware
 // whith a control function tmpFunctionEnforceValidation
 // Access is allowed only for users with 'ui-admin-resource' or
-    // ui-viewer-resource permission defined in keycloak
-    let tmpFunctionEnforceValidation=function (token,req,callback) {
+// ui-viewer-resource permission defined in keycloak let tmpFunctionEnforceValidation=function (token,req,callback) {
     // Check permission using token.hasPermission, which performs the verification
     // and responds with a callback that returns true if the permission is valid,
     // and false otherwise.
     if(token.hasPermission('ui-admin-resource',function(permission){
         if(permission) callback(true);
         else if(token.hasPermission('ui-viewer-resource',function(permission){
             if(permission) callback(true);
             else callback(false);
         }));
     }));
 }
 app.get('/adminOrViewerResorce', keycloackAdapter.enforcerMiddleware(tmpFunctionEnforceValidation), (req, res) => {
     // If this section is reached, the user has the required privileges
     // driven by tmpFunctionEnforceValidation; otherwise, the middleware responds
     // with a 403 Access Denied.
     res.send('You are an authorized User');
 });

 // Example of protection with keycloackAdapter.customEnforcerMiddleware middleware
 // whith a control function tmpFunctionEnforce that define the control string
 // Access is allowed only for users with a url params ':permission' permission defined
 // in keycloak
 let tmpFunctionEnforce=function (req,res) {
     // Permission that depends on a URL parameter. return(req.params.permission);
 }
 app.get('/urlParameterPermission/:permission', keycloackAdapter.customEnforcerMiddleware(tmpFunctionEnforce), (req, res) => {
     res.send(`You are an authorized User with ${req.params.permission} permission`);
 });

 // Example of protection with keycloackAdapter.encodeTokenPermission middleware
 // Encode the token permission and add it to req.encodedTokenPremission
 // Use req.encodedTokenPremission.hasPermission("permission") to check whether
 // the token has that permission or not app.get('/encodeTokenPermission', keycloackAdapter.encodeTokenPermission(), (req, res) => {
     // Check permission using token.hasPermission, which performs the verification
     // and responds with a callback that returns true if the permission is valid,
     // and false otherwise.
     req.encodedTokenPremission.hasPermission('ui-admin-resource', function(permission){
         if(permission)
             res.send('You are an authorized User by ui-admin-resource permission');
         else res.status(403).send("access Denied");
     });
 });

-})

 // Start the server